 If you, your child or a loved one is suffering from serious dog bite injuries or requires mental health care to cope with the traumatic event, call our dog bite injury lawyers to discuss your rights.
 We will pursue the compensation you need to cover the costs of your injuries, and to hold the dog’s owner responsible.

 Whatever the legal basis you use to hold the dog owner or handler responsible, you may seek compensation for your:

 - Medical Bills

 - Physical Pain

 - Loss of Normal Life

-You should talk with our lawyers for dog bites about pursuing a settlement with the animal’s owner or through the owner’s insurance policy.
+You should talk with our dog bite lawyers about pursuing a settlement with the animal’s owner or through the owner’s insurance policy.
 If the dog was previously deemed dangerous, the owner might have a specific insurance policy to cover incidents and injuries like yours.
 In some circumstances, the pet owner’s homeowners or renter’s insurance policy may cover your bodily injuries.
 At Anderson Injury Lawyers, we will always look for relevant insurance policies, which may improve your chance of receiving the compensation you deserve.

 Let a Dog Bite Attorney Help

 Being attacked by a dog or watching a dog bite your child is frightening, and the incident can leave both psychological and physical scars.
 While you are forced to deal with these physical and emotional injuries, you should not be forced to bear the financial responsibility for the attack.
 When an unprovoked animal attacks you, that responsibility should rest on the animal owner’s shoulders.